mehrabkarimpour-dev/bozhan/README.md

 dependencies :
 - nodejs
-- redis ( if you want using bozhan queue system )
+- redis ( if you want using queue system )
 - npm
 - typescript